radiantearth/mlhub_model_template/README.md

 3. :zap: Edit all the files in your new repository, and commit your model.
-Any file having `{{` mustache brackets `}}` should be manually edited, or if it does not apply, then the template text should be yanked out (like the current section).
+Any file having `{{` mustache brackets `}}` should be manually edited, or if it does not apply, then the template text should be removed (like the current section).

 4. :pushpin: STAC refers to <https://stacspec.org> and the ml-model STAC extension:
 <https://github.com/stac-extensions/ml-model> .
 Radiant Earth will create the STAC item